 Your blog post titles should exactly match the questions your company is most frequently asked.
 Whatever you can write about which you believe may help people in any way.
 Answer every question you can think of as completely as you possibly can, and maintain that mindset while you’re writing them.
 I like at least 500 words and usually no longer than 1,500 words.

 Remember to cater to your audience.
 The effort you put into each blog post directly correlates to whether or not they read another article, or click on your ‘about page’–to better understand who you are–because they want to do business with you.
 Every time your post is read it determines if that person, or someone in that person’s network will eventually become your customer.
 Blogging is huge, much larger than even I could possibly imagine in terms of how the content you write helps your business, and really your identity to grow. <More advanced reading on this topic>

 Now that we’re up to speed and have the right content in our blog’s database of articles its time to learn about the backlink.
-I want to speak on why its an important concept to learn and know so you have a more clear picture for how to approach your mindset to blogging.
+I want to speak on why its an important concept to learn and know about the backlink so you have a more clear picture for how to approach your mindset to blogging.

 Part 2 – So What Is This Backlinking Thing?

 First let me further explain the philosophy behind curating a great blog post.

 We know your posts should answer the question in your headline as thoroughly and completely as possible, so what?
 While you’re answering said questions as thoroughly as possible you are absolutely going to be crossing over into other parts of your business.

 Lets say for example that in 1 of your 3 bullet points (from any particular article you’re writing) you have (in a previous blog post) gone into much more detail.
 The trick here is to “backlink” other articles you’ve already previously written in effort to further educate your reader if they would like to manifest further in that direction.
 Its catering to your customers fully, and being intentional about why you are serving them.